Reactish-State

 Middleware

-You can enhance the functionalities of state with middleware.
-Instead of using the state export, you use the createState export from the library.
-Middleware is a function which receives set, get and subscribe and should return a new set function.
+You can enhance the functionality of state with middleware.
+Instead of using the state export, use the createState export from the library.
+Middleware is a function that receives set, get, and subscribe, and should return a new set function.

 import { createState } from "reactish-state";